square-key-labs/strawgo-ai/docs/ISSUES.md

 **Impact**: Easy to forget to initialize services

-**Solution**: ✅ **FIXED** - Services now auto-initialize when they receive a StartFrame.
-Each service's HandleFrame() method checks for StartFrame and calls Initialize() if needed.
-This happens automatically when the pipeline starts.
+**Solution**: ✅ **FIXED** - Services now support two initialization modes:
+1. **Lazy initialization on first data frame** (STT: first AudioFrame, LLM: first TranscriptionFrame, TTS: first TextFrame)
+2. Services can still be manually initialized if needed for advanced use cases

+This provides the best of both worlds - automatic initialization for simple cases, manual control for advanced scenarios.

 ## Medium Priority Issues 🔶